Óró sé do bheatha abhaile: History

 This song has also been associated with the Jacobite cause as the traditional version mentions Séarlas Óg (Young Charles), referring to Bonnie Prince Charlie and dating the song to the third Jacobite rising of 1745–1746.

 The tune appears as number 1425 in George Petrie's The Complete Collection of Irish Music (1855) under the title Ó ro! 'sé do ḃeaṫa a ḃaile (modern script: Ó ro! 'sé do bheatha a bhaile) and is marked "Ancient clan march".
 It can also be found at number 983 (also marked "Ancient Clan March") and as a fragment at number 1056, titled "Welcome home Prince Charley".

-In the early 20th century it received new verses by the nationalist poet Patrick Pearse and was often sung by members of the Irish Volunteers during the Easter Rising.
+In the early twentieth century, it received new verses by the nationalist poet Patrick Pearse and was often sung by members of the Irish Volunteers during the Easter Rising.
 It was also sung as a fast march during the Irish War of Independence.

-Since 1916 it has also been known under various other titles, notably Dord na bhFiann (Call of the Fighters) or An Dord Féinne.
-The latter title is associated with Pearse in particular as Irish Volunteers used to chant the song during British bombardments of Dublin.
-This version features the pirate or "Great Sea Warrior" (Grace O'Malley), a formidable power on the west coast of Ireland in the late 16th century.
+Since 1916, it has also been known under various other titles, notably Dord na bhFiann (Call of the Fighters) or An Dord Féinne.
+The latter title is associated with Pearse in particular as the Irish Volunteers chanted the song during the Easter Rising.
+This version features the pirate or "Great Sea Warrior" Grace O'Malley, a formidable power on the west coast of Ireland in the late sixteenth century.
 Pearse shows his knowledge of the Jacobite version in the way he adapts it to the new independence cause.
 He emphasises the Irishness of the fighters by substituting native Grace for foreign Prince Charlie and changing Béidh siad leis-sean Franncaigh is Spáinnigh (They’ll be with him, French and Spanish) to Gaeil féin 's ní Francaigh ná Spáinnigh (Gaels they, and neither French nor Spaniard).